 This condition can cause Klinefelter’s Syndrome, which can lead to developmental issues, behavioral problems, bones that break easily, and increased body fat that can contribute to diabetes and heart disease.
 These cats are sterile, and many experience shorter lifespans.

 It’s important to note that if your tortie doesn’t have Klinefelter’s Syndrome, she should have a normal life expectancy.
-Cats can live 15 years or longer, so you can expect to have her around for many years.
+Cats can live 15 years or longer, so you can enjoy having her around for many years.

 Obesity is a common concern in cats, and it can lead to many other health issues, including joint problems and heart problems.
-Focus on keeping your cat at a healthy weight by feeding a quality cat food and by making sure she gets plenty of exercise.
-You can experiment with different toys to pique your cat’s interest, and make sure to schedule playtime each day — ideally, schedule playtime multiple times per day.
+Focus on keeping your cat at a healthy weight by feeding her quality cat food and by making sure she gets plenty of exercise.
+You can experiment with different toys to pique your cat’s interest, and make sure to schedule playtime each day — ideally multiple times per day.
 If your cat tends to scarf down her food, think about feeding her several small meals per day.
-There are also many feeding toys and bowls designed to slow down your cat’s food intake so she eats more gradually and feels full longer.
+There are also many feeding toys and bowls designed to slow down your cat’s food intake, so she eats more gradually and feels full longer.

 Don’t forget to make your vet a close partner in caring for your cat.
 Annual vet appointments offer opportunities to monitor your cat’s weight, and your vet may even spot symptoms of health issues early on before they become too severe.
 As your cat ages, increasing the frequency of these appointments can help your vet to diagnose any of the many health issues often present during the senior years.
-Your vet can also advise you on choosing a diet appropriate for your cat and managing your cat’s weight to keep her as healthy as possible.
+Your cat doctor can also advise you on choosing a diet appropriate for your pet to keep her as healthy as possible.
 With this careful focus on your cat’s health and care, you can increase her chances of living a long, happy life.